-The Country Representative is a member of the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA)/OTI Latin America and the Caribbean (LAC) Regional Team, reports to the OTI Regional Team Leader, and is based in Tegucigalpa, Honduras as the senior OTI representative in the country.
+The Country Representative is a member of the Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA)/OTI Asia Regional Team, reports to the OTI Regional Team Leader, and is based in Rangoon, Burma as the senior OTI representative in the country.
 This post is a family-accompanied post and does allow minor and/or adult dependents.

-The Country Representative's principal responsibility will be development, oversight and management of DCHA/OTI's Honduras country program.
-The incumbent will be called upon to represent OTI's mission and programs to senior-level government officials, in-country visitors, senior officials from other international organizations, bilateral donors and local government officials.
+The Country Representative's principal responsibility will be development, oversight, and management of DCHA/OTI's Burma country program.
+The incumbent will be called upon to represent OTI's mission and programs to senior-level government officials, in-country visitors, senior officials from other international organizations, bilateral donors, and local government officials.